ClementNerma/Rave/docs/hybrid.md

 class Translator {
   // Here is a function that translates a text
-  //  and returns the translated string public static func translate (text: string, lang: string) : string {
+  //  and returns the translated string pub static fn translate (text: string, lang: string) : string {
     // Do some translation stuff here
     // For the example we will return a constant string return 'Bonjour';
   }

   // Make the class callable
-  public static func %call (text: string, lang: string) : string {
+  pub static fn %call (text: string, lang: string) : string {
     return @translate(text, lang);
   }
 }